timrae/anki-replaceall/README.md

 However, sometimes it's convenient to use a naming convention for media files based on the content of other fields.
 For example we might have a model with a field `Expression`, and we want to have a corresponding audio file using the naming convention `{{Expression}}.mp3`.

-If our model is only used by three notes, with values for `Expression` ("Dog", "Cat", "Mouse"), and a field for the audio file `Audio`, then it would not be much work to just manually write the following values to the `Audio` field ("[sound:Dog.mp3]","[sound:Cat.mp3]","[sound:Mouse.mp3]") which would allow us to include the media in our flash cards.
+If our model is only used by three notes, with values for `Expression` ("Dog", "Cat", "Mouse"), and we have a field for the audio file called `Audio`, then it would not be much work to just manually write the following values to the `Audio` field ("[sound:Dog.mp3]","[sound:Cat.mp3]","[sound:Mouse.mp3]") which would allow us to include these sound files in our flash cards by simply including the line `{{Audio}}` in our card template.

 However, if our model is used by hundreds or thousands of notes, this would be very laborious.
-It would be much more convenient to have a "replace all" feature which automatically writes `[sound:{{Expression}}.mp3]` to the `Audio` field of all notes of a given model in our collection.
+It would be much more convenient to have a "replace all" feature which automatically renders a pattern like `[sound:{{Expression}}.mp3]` to the `Audio` field of all notes of a given model in our collection.
 This is exactly what this plugin does.

 Usage
 -----